 - needed permission to enter the UK and your granted leave states that you cannot claim public funds

-- have lived in a care home for the whole time between 25 June and 17 September 2018 and were receiving Pension Credit, Income Support, income-based Jobseeker’s Allowance or income-related Employment and Support Allowance
+- lived in a care home for the whole time from 29 June to 27 September 2020 and were receiving Pension Credit, Income Support, income-based Jobseeker’s Allowance or income-related Employment and Support Allowance

 What you may receive

 If eligible you will receive between £100 and £300, depending on your circumstances.
 To check the amount you will receive go to NI Direct.